awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-hierarchies.md

 ------

-1. Run the following command to delete two parameters
+1. Run the following command to delete two parameters\.

 ------
 #### [ Linux ]